hectorcorrea/hectorcorrea.github.io/blog/2026-01-12/career-in-software-development.md

 This post is a short description of what my career as a software developer has been, followed by a few observations and recommendations for those starting a career in software development.

-I wrote this piece basely solely on my experience as a software developer and my recollection of thirty years in the field, it is therefore a very selective story (that's how memories work) and it is also just one data point.
+I wrote this piece based solely on my experience as a software developer and my recollection of thirty years in the field, it is therefore a very selective story (that's how memories work) and it is also just one data point.
 I hope some of the things that I have experienced and learned can help others starting their journey in software development because one of the things that I have noticed is that although a lot has changed throughout my career a lot has also stayed the same.

 ## My career in four buckets